cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 - A Durable Object migration has occurred between the active deployment and target deployment.
 - If the target deployment has a binding to an R2 bucket, KV namespace, or queue that no longer exists.
-- If the target deployment has a binding to a D1 database (this limitation will be removed in the future)
+- If the target deployment has a binding to a D1 database (this limitation will be removed in the future).

 Bound resources will not be changed during a rollback.
 This means if the structure of data has changed between the active deployment and target deployment, errors could occur using older bundled code with changed data.